Bitcoin-only. Non-custodial. MCP-native.

 Keep them on a leash.

-A non-custodial spend-governance layer for autonomous agents.
-Budget caps, scoped credentials, allowlists, immutable audit, and a graded kill-switch over Bitcoin Lightning and stablecoin rails.
 You hold the keys. leashd holds the policy.
+A non-custodial spend-governance layer for autonomous agents: budget caps, scoped credentials, allowlists, immutable audit, and a graded kill-switch over Bitcoin Lightning and Cashu ecash.
+Bitcoin only.

 - agent:research-botpay 2,000 sat→ api.foo.comALLOWwithin daily cap